umakiyer/Election_Analysis/README.md

 The analysis of the election shows that:
 - **There were 369,711 votes cast in the election**

-- The candidates were :<br />
+ The candidates were:
-   -Charles Casper Stockham stood from Jefferson county<br />
+   - Charles Casper Stockham stood from Jefferson county.<br />
-   -Diana DeGette stood from Denver county<br />
+   - Diana DeGette from Denver county.<br />
-   -Raymon Anthony Doane stood from Arapahoe county <br />
+   - Raymon Anthony Doane stood from Arapahoe county .<br />

-- The candidate results were:
+ The candidate results were:
-  - Charles Casper Stockham received 23.0% of the vote for a total of 85,213 of votes.
+   - Charles Casper Stockham received 23.0% of the vote for a total of 85,213 of votes.<br />
-  - Diana DeGette received 73.8% of the vote for a total of 272,892 of votes.
+   - Diana DeGette received 73.8% of the vote for a total of 272,892 of votes.<br />
-  - Raymon Anthony Doane received 3.1% of the vote for a total of 11,806 of votes.
+   - Raymon Anthony Doane received 3.1% of the vote for a total of 11,806 of votes.<br />

 - The winner of the election was <br />
    **Diana DeGette , who received 73.8% of vote and 272,892 votes.<br />**